On this page 6

 - Advance notice requirements (typically 24-48 hours) should be confirmed with the department.
 Inspector travel time to remote areas may affect scheduling availability.

-Typical inspection sequence: Typical inspection sequence for residential new construction: (1) Foundation/footing inspection (before pouring concrete), (2) Framing inspection (after rough framing is complete, before insulating or covering), (3) Rough mechanical inspection (plumbing rough-in, if applicable), (4) Insulation inspection (before drywall), (5) Final inspection (after all work is complete), (6) Separate state electrical inspections by Wyoming Division of Labor inspector at rough-in and final stages.
+Typical sequence: Typical inspection sequence for residential new construction: (1) Foundation/footing inspection (before pouring concrete), (2) Framing inspection (after rough framing is complete, before insulating or covering), (3) Rough mechanical inspection (plumbing rough-in, if applicable), (4) Insulation inspection (before drywall), (5) Final inspection (after all work is complete), (6) Separate state electrical inspections by Wyoming Division of Labor inspector at rough-in and final stages.

 The large geographic area of Fremont County means inspection availability in remote locations may require more lead time.
 Confirm with the department when scheduling.